craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

 :is-up-to-date: True

-.. index:: Setup Crafter CMS Delivery Using Crafter's AWS AMI
+.. index:: Setup CrafterCMS Delivery Using Crafter's AWS AMI

 .. _setup-delivery-using-aws-ami:

 ==================================================
-Setup Crafter CMS Delivery Using Crafter's AWS AMI
+Setup CrafterCMS Delivery Using Crafter's AWS AMI
 ==================================================

-This section details how to setup Crafter CMS delivery using Crafter's AWS AMI.
+This section details how to setup CrafterCMS delivery using Crafter's AWS AMI.

 -------------------------------------------------------------------
-Step 1: Launch an AWS EC2 instance using a Crafter CMS Delivery AMI
+Step 1: Launch an AWS EC2 instance using a CrafterCMS Delivery AMI
 -------------------------------------------------------------------

-Crafter provides a prebuilt AMI(s) for Crafter Engine, the delivery component of Crafter CMS.
+Crafter provides a prebuilt AMI(s) for Crafter Engine, the delivery component of CrafterCMS.
 In this step we'll walk you through the initial launch of your instance.
 To get started, go to your EC2 dashboard and click ``Launch Instance`` AWS will prompt you to choose your AMI type/image.

 .. image:: /_static/images/ami/craftercms-aws-ami-delivery-launch-instance.jpg
     :width: 100 %
     :align: center
-    :alt: Crafter CMS AWS AMI Delivery Launch Instance
+    :alt: CrafterCMS AWS AMI Delivery Launch Instance

-You can find Crafter CMS Delivery by entering the keywords ``Crafter CMS Delivery`` in the search box as shown below.
+You can find CrafterCMS Delivery by entering the keywords ``CrafterCMS Delivery`` in the search box as shown below.
 You will find a number of options in the search results.

-* Crafter CMS Community Delivery is our open source version
+* CrafterCMS Community Delivery is our open source version
-* Crafter CMS Enterprise Delivery is our supported enterprise version
+* CrafterCMS Enterprise Delivery is our supported enterprise version

 Click ``Select`` on the AMI type you want to use and then follow the launch instance/configuration wizard to determine the sizing and networking details for your instance.
 Please note, we recommend "C" class machines for best results with typical production use.

 .. image:: /_static/images/ami/craftercms-aws-ami-delivery-select.jpg
     :width: 100 %
     :align: center
-    :alt: Crafter CMS AWS AMI Delivery Select
+    :alt: CrafterCMS AWS AMI Delivery Select

 The launch instance wizard gives you the ability to tweak your instance's configuration details.
 In the next step we will connect to the machine with SSH via a terminal/console inorder to acquire the administrators initial login password for the Crafter Studio web application.
 You will need to add SSH to your inbound security settings for the instance to complete the next step and acquire the password.
 To do so, click the ``Configure Security Group`` tab.